 Once you have supplied all the information required to process your application, your claim should be assessed within 14 days.
 It may take longer if we have to contact you to provide us with further details.

-For further help and advice call the Revenues and Benefits Section or visit any of our customer service centres.
+For further help and advice call the Revenues and Benefits Section.

 Income Support and Job Seeker's Allowance

 The Department for Work and Pensions pay Income Support to people on low incomes who are unable to work.
 Anyone who works less than 16 hours per week or has little or no income may also get it, as long as they meet certain criteria.